hilton/hilton.github.com/blog/_posts/2014-10-08-3-kinds-of-good-comments.md

 ---
 title: 3 kinds of good comments
-description: Comments that you should write in code
+description: Code tells you what and how - you need comments to say why
 tags: programming
 layout: hh
 ---